camilaprav/muxproxy/README.md

-# multi-request-proxy
+# 🐙 MuxProxy

-A reverse web proxy that adds a `POST /multirequest` endpoint to any web server.
+A reverse web proxy that adds a `POST /mux` endpoint to any web server.
 This endpoints accepts JSON requests of the form: